Nabil Al Awadi: Social media

 On Twitter he has over 11.1 million followers.
 And over one million subscribers on YouTube.

 Temporary revocation of citizenship

-In August 2014 Kuwait revoked his citizenship temporarily for "security reasons", based on article 13 of the Kuwaiti citizenship law.
-Andrew Gilligan, of the Sunday Telegraph, suggested the revocation was because Al Awadi was a "terror funder".
-Citizenship was reinstated in 2018.
+In August 2014, Kuwait revoked his citizenship temporarily for "security reasons", based on article 13 of the Kuwaiti citizenship law.
+Andrew Gilligan, of the Sunday Telegraph, suggested the revocation was because al-Awadi was a "terror funder". his citizenship was reinstated in 2018.